 The primary emphasis during the residency is to provide students opportunities to interact with one another, their faculty, and the Visiting Scholar.
 This helps to start relationships that are then further developed in the online environment.
 We encourage student and alumni involvement in the residency planning and participation.

-2015 Scholar in Residence: Richard Heinberg
+2015 Scholar in Residence: Sandra Postel

 The 2015 MSES Residency Visiting Scholar will was Sandra Postel, founder of the Global Water Policy Project.
 Sandra lectures, writes, and consults on international water issues and in 2010 she was appointed Freshwater Fellow of the National Geographic Society, where she serves as lead water expert for the Society’s freshwater initiative.